 Doreen Rogan, Associate Academic Dean, has been with York County Community College since 1997.
 In addition to serving as the Associate Academic Dean, Doreen teaches History, Ethics and the First Year Seminar course.
 Doreen received her bachelor’s degree in Management from Granite State College, a master’s is American and New England Studies from the University of Southern Maine and her doctorate in Leadership Studies from Franklin Pierce University.

 Phone: 207.216.4320 Email: firstname.lastname@example.org

-A native Mainer, Nicholas “Nick” Gill has a passion for lifelong education, volleyball, aquatics, and the great outdoors.
+A native Mainer, Dr. Nicholas “Nick” Gill has a passion for lifelong education, aquatic sports, and nature.
 Nick graduated from Saint Michael’s College in 2002 with a Baccalaureate Degree in Biology and Chemistry leading to his first career as a research scientist in biotechnology.
-It was there that Nick discovered both his passion for data analytics and training/education as well as his dislike for the solitary laboratory environment which led him back to college in 2008.
+It was there that Nick discovered his passion for data analytics and education as well as his dislike for the solitary laboratory environment which led him back to college in 2008.
 Nick completed his Master’s Degree in Adult and Higher Education at the University of Southern Maine in 2012 while working full-time as an Associate Registrar at Maine College of Art and began his career at York County Community College the same year.
-Currently Nick is pursuing a Doctorate in Educational Leadership at the University of New England and embracing his role as YCCC’s first Associate Dean of Institutional Research & Planning.
-In his personal life Nick is an energetic extrovert who enjoys recreational athletics and spending time with friends and family, particularly summers at his family lake house in Western Maine with his partner Andy.
+Nick holds a Doctorate in Educational Leadership from the University of New England and embraces his role as Associate Dean of Institutional Research & Planning.
+In his personal life, Dr. Gill is an energetic extrovert who enjoys recreational athletics and spending time with friends and family, particularly summers at his family’s lake house in Western Maine with his partner Andy.